 Students must be at school no later than the warning bell at 8:45am.
-Note that some senior extension classes may begin at 8:00am.
-Teacher supervision before school is indirect supervision.
+Note that some senior extension classes may begin at 7:30am.
+Teacher supervision before school is indirect supervision from 8.30am.
 Accidents or injury before school are extremely rare, however, teachers are available if help is needed.
 Any student with a concern before school should see a Deputy Principal or one of the Head Teachers.